cyn1x/zacvukovic.com/docs/about.md

 # ABOUT

 I am currently working as a developer, responsible for developing 3D & XR applications, as well as programmable infrastructure provisioning and maintenance to support these applications.
 My passion lies in Software Engineering and Game Development.
 I earned a Bachelor of Computer Science (BCompSc) from the University of New England, Armidale.
 Prior to transitioning into Software Development, I worked as an IT Professional in the Information Technology industry.
-However, I decided to pursue a more creative and technical path..<br /><br />
+However, I decided to pursue a more creative and technical path.<br /><br />

 Creating things has been a lifelong passion of mine, whether it's computer games, music, or computer networks.
 I find all areas of the stack intriguing, from web development to systems programming, and the communication that occurs in between and beyond.<br /><br />